MinishLab/minishlab.github.io/_posts/2025-01-28-modernbert.md

 | gte-modernbert-base | 66.5 (-2.8) | 25.6 (-24.1) | 60.4 (-2.0) |
 | modernbert-embed-base  | 65.1 (-4.2)| 26.1 (-23.6) | 59.4 (-3.0) |

-But that's not the case at all! `bge-base-en-v1.5` outperforms both `ModernBERT`-based distills on all tasks.
+As you can see, that's not the case at all. `bge-base-en-v1.5` outperforms both `ModernBERT`-based distills on all tasks, and with a huuuuuge margin on `WordSim`.
 Luckily for us, the `WordSim` task provides us with a good reason for why this is the case.

 ## WordSim